 2) Two bottles are better than one.

 It's hard building a collection of something that you are always using up.

 When I started making drinks at home, I knew I liked bourbon so I bought a bottle of bourbon.
-All it took was a few evenings on my own "experimenting" then a night or two of making drinks for friends and I was down to just a few drops.
+All it took was a few evenings experimenting with some different cocktail recipes, then a night or two of making drinks for friends and I was down to just a few drops.

 If you just have one bottle to experiment with, you're going to feel like you blow through it really fast.
 If you get two different brands or styles of the same spirit, you can alternate between the two when making drinks.
 You don't use up your collection as quickly (giving you some time to save up) and you get to develop your pallet and experience the differences between styles or brands of the same liquor.